stewy33/pong-with-policy-gradients/Readme.md

 .\env\Scripts\activate
 ```

-P.S. you can leave the virtual environment by entering `deactivate` into the
+(P.S. you can leave the virtual environment by entering `deactivate` into the
-terminal when you're done.
+terminal when you're done)

 Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

+### Running the Code

 To run it yourself: